keberling/vexproject/ADMIN_SETUP.md

 ### Scheduled Backups

-Scheduled backups can be set up to automatically create backups and upload them to SharePoint.
+Scheduled backups are built into the application and can be configured directly from the Admin page.
+The system uses `node-cron` to automatically create backups and upload them to SharePoint.

 #### Setup Scheduled Backups